vbrandl/hoc/README.md

 Bugayenko](https://www.yegor256.com/2014/11/14/hits-of-code.html).
 It is implemented in [Rust](https://www.rust-lang.org/), using the [actix-web](https://actix.rs/) web framework.

-A live version of this API can be found on [hitsofcode.com](https://hitsofcode.com/).
+A live version of this webservice can be found on [hitsofcode.com](https://hitsofcode.com/).

 ## API